mkiol/kaktus/README.md

 # Kaktus

 Multi services mobile feed reader, specially designed to work offline.
-Supports [Netvibes.com](http://www.netvibes.com/) and [Old Reader](https://theoldreader.com/) as a feed aggregators.
+Supports [Netvibes](http://www.netvibes.com/) and [The Old Reader](https://theoldreader.com/) as a feed aggregators.
 Works on Sailfish OS & BlackBerry 10 devices.

 Kaktus is working in sync mode, so network connectivity is not required all the time.
 The significant feature is possibility to read articles in offline mode, so without a network usage.
 In such mode, previously downloaded content of web pages are displayed from local cache.

+Kaktus is an *unofficial* application.
+It means that it was not developed by Netvibes nor Old Reader team.

 ![Screenshots: Sailfish OS, BlackBerry 10, Meego](https://raw.githubusercontent.com/mkiol/kaktus/master/screenshots/00.png)